raul23/clustering-text/README.rst

    </p>

-`:information_source:` You will see in my list of ebooks that the text from the ebook ``abstract algebra.pdf`` was rejected even though it is from an English mathematics ebook. ``pycld2`` detected the text as not being in English because the text conversion didn't 100% succeeded and introduced too many odd characters (e.g. ``0ß Å ÞBð``) mixed with english words.
+`:information_source:` You will see in my list of ebooks that the text from the ebook ``abstract algebra.pdf`` was rejected even though it is from an English mathematics ebook. ``pycld2`` detected the text as not being in English because the text conversion (``pdftotext``) didn't 100% succeeded and introduced too many odd characters (e.g. ``0ß Å ÞBð``) mixed with english words.
 It is the only ebook over 153 converted documents that has this problem.

 Ebooks dataset structure
 ------------------------